 - Be an affiliate if you cannot afford inventory

 Take advantage of the blossoming e-commerce industry.
-Start as an affiliate marketer for leading e-commerce companies.
-You can also sell for land-based companies by phone or word of mouth, and get a commission for every sale.
+Start as an affiliate marketer for leading the e-commerce companies.
+You can also sell for land-based companies by phone or word of mouth, and get a commission from every sale.
 In addition to being an affordable venture, it also lets a shoestring entrepreneur learn about the industry especially in relation to products and services in demand.

 Remember, man cannot discover new oceans unless he has the courage to lose sight of the shore.
 Start your business now!